globant-ui/css-training/content/cascading-and-inheritance/cascading-and-inheritance-doc.md

 # Cascading and Inheritance

 When working with css, you'll often see some rules affecting elements in different ways.
-Some elements take styles from it's parents, like when you assign an specific font-family to the `body` tag.
-And some have styles already defined on their own, like a `strong` tag which text is already bold.
+Some elements take styles from their parents, like when you assign an specific font-family to the `body` tag.
+And some have styles already defined on their own, like a `strong` tag, which text is already bold.
 This happens due to the Cascade an Inheritance rules.

 To grasp these concepts, let's explain them very briefly.